Blendify/blender-manual/blender_docs/manual/editors/3dview/selecting.rst

 To *activate an object* that is already selected, click :kbd:`Shift-RMB` on it.

-To *deselect* an active object, click :kbd:`Shift-RMB` one time - and hence two clicks if the object isn't active.
+To *deselect* an active object, click :kbd:`Shift-RMB` one time - and hence two clicks if the object is not active.
 Note that this only works if there are no other objects under the mouse.
 Otherwise it just adds those to the selection.
 There appears to be no workaround for this bug.